Shriarsh29/List-operations-project/README.md

 ## 🔧 Operations Implemented

 - ✅ Transpose of a Matrix
-- ✅ Inverse of a Matrix (using NumPy)
+- ✅ Inverse of a Matrix
 - ✅ Sum of All Elements in a Matrix
 - ✅ Product of All Elements
 - ✅ Removing Negative Values from a List or Matrix